gardenlinux/glvd-contrib/glvd-contrib-guilde-draft.md

 A postgres database is the central component of glvd.
 This repository contains a Containerfile to run this database.

+> [!IMPORTANT]
+> This container image includes the [postgresql-debversion](https://salsa.debian.org/postgresql/postgresql-debversion) extension which is vital to GLVD.
+> It allows to compare debian package version numbers.
+> This is the reason why we absolutely need a postgres db to run glvd, and why this needs to run on top of a debian-based container image.

 ### [`gardenlinux/glvd-data-ingestion`](https://github.com/gardenlinux/glvd-data-ingestion)

 Data ingestion creates the required database schema and imports data from external sources such as NVD and the debian security tracker.